plurb/Aetherwynn-Unstable-Isotopes/Rules/Encounters/Actions.md

 You can only take one Major Action per turn.
 You can only take Major Actions during your own turn.
 You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '🔷'.
 Many abilities also use your Major Action.

+Whenever you can take a Major Action (🔷), you may take a Move Action (➡️) instead.
+However, you cannot replace a Move Action (➡️) with a Major Action (🔷).

 #### Minor Action (🔵)

 You can only take one Minor Action per turn.
 You can only take Minor Actions during your own turn.
 You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '🔵'.
 Many abilities also use your Minor Action.

 #### Free Action (◻️)

+You can take any number of Free Actions per turn, so long as you meet the conditions required to use them.
+You can also take Free Actions on other creatures' turns, provided you meet the condition to use them.
+You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '◻️'.
+Many abilities also use a Free Action.

 #### Reaction (⚡)

+You can only take one Reaction per round.
+You can take your Reaction on any creature's turn, provided you meet the condition to use it.
+You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '⚡'.
+Many abilities also use your Reaction.

 #### Passive Effect (♾️)

+Passive effects do not require any Action to use.
+Instead, they apply their effects passively.

 #### Attack (🔺)

-An *Attack* is a single *Attack* made when you take the *Attack Action*, or make an *Attack of Opportunity*.
-An ability that takes '🔺' replaces one of the *Attacks* you make through the *Attack Action*.
-You cannot replaces *Attacks* made using abilities other than the *Attack Action*.
+An *Attack* is a single *Attack* made when you take the "Attack" Action, or make an "Attack of Opportunity".
+An ability that takes '🔺' replaces one *Attack* you make through the "Attack" Action.
+You cannot replace an *Attack* made using any abilities other than the "Attack" Action or an "Attack of Opportunity".

 #### Move Action (➡️)

 You can only take one Move Action per turn.
 You can only take Move Actions during your own turn.
 You can take any of the actions listed in [Actions During Encounters](#actions-during-encounters) that use '➡️'.
-The most common usage of a Move Action are the *Dash* Action and the *Step* Action.
+The most common usage of a Move Action are the "Dash" Action and the "Step" Action.
 Some Move Actions don't use your entire Move Action that turn, instead they only take a part (for example: Taking Cover).

+### Replacing Action Types

+Some abilities replace the type of Action an Ability uses (e.g. the Rogue's "Cunning Action").
+For those abilities, the Action specified takes the abilitie's Action type, rather than the type it normally does.

+> ### Example
+>
+> A rogue uses "🔵 - Cunning Action" to "Dash".
+The rogue's Major Action is not used, instead, Their Minor Action is used.

 ### Action Symbols